blue212/SNAC/README.md

 The SNAC connects to the User port(formerly Serial I/O port) of the IO board on Mister.
 I recommend a male to female usb3 extension cable between them.

 The SNAC is available in 2 versions the only difference being the connector on the controller side(USB3 or HDMI).
 Various adapters can then be plugged into that connector.
-I made various adapter PCCBs for use with the USB3 verrsion.
+I made various adapter PCBs for use with the USB3 verrsion.

 Becasue the SNAC connects to the User port the peripheral connects to the GPIO of the MiSTer, this bypasses all layers the normal usb controllers use.
 So it's very much like having a controller port for the original system.
 One benefit of this is that most weird peripherals should work with their cores(like Lightguns etc) which most normal usb converters either don't or can't do.
 One downside to bypassing the layers is the you can't controle the OSD.